roddhjav/pass-update/README.md

             -l, --length     Provide a password length.
             -p, --provide    Let the user specify a password by hand.
             -m, --multiline  Update a multiline password.
+            -e, --edit       Edit the password using the default editor.
             -f, --force      Force update.
             -V, --version    Show version information.
             -h, --help       Print this help message and exit.